Tenuous truce in Gaza as Islamic Jihad, Israel differ on terms | Malay Mail

 Islamic Jihad said an Egyptian-mediated truce went into effect at 0330 GMT, about 48 hours after Israel triggered the exchange of fire by killing the Iranian-backed faction's top Gaza commander in an air strike, deeming him an imminent threat.

-Hundreds of rocket launches by militants had paralysed much of southern Israel and reached as far north as Tel Aviv, sending thousands of people to shelters.
+Hundreds of rocket launches by militants had paralysed much of southern Israel and reached as far north as Tel Aviv, sending entire communities to shelters.
 Dozens of Israelis were hurt.

 Hamas, Gaza's dominant faction, appeared to have stayed out of this round of fighting.
 That may have helped stem escalation.